-Your memories of detangling your precious and beloved mane most likely make you reminisce about childhood, when your mom would spend hours combing through your tangles after a day at the beach.
-As an adult, you don’t have anyone to do it for you, so learning this basic skill for the sake of healthy-looking hair is a must.
-That said, is not always an easy ride and we’re here for you.
+Your memories of detangling your precious and beloved mane most likely make you reminisce about childhood when your mom would spend hours combing through your tangles after a day at the beach.
+As an adult, you don’t have anyone to do it for you, so learning this essential skill for the sake of healthy-looking hair is a must.
+That said, it is not always an easy ride, and we’re here for you.

 Dealing with stubborn tangles from time to time, or more often than we would like to admit, is every woman’s nightmare.
-Specially when dealing with so many different scenarios, like dry hair, wet hair, natural hair, matted hair, chemically treated, what goes where and what goes with what!
-It can be quite challenging to pick from a sea of products.
+Especially when dealing with so many different scenarios, like dry hair, wet hair, natural hair, matted hair, chemically treated, what goes where, and what goes with what!
+It can be pretty challenging to pick from a sea of products.

-One thing id for sure, whether you have long, short, curly, or straight hair, chances are good you’ve spent a significant amount of time attempting to no avail, detangling your precious strands.
+One thing is for sure, whether you have long, short, curly, or straight hair, chances are good you’ve spent a significant amount of time attempting to no avail, detangling your precious strands.
 Detangling your hair t doesn’t have to be a complete nightmare.
-With the right products, and a couple of tricks, detangling your hair can be a breeze.
+With the right products and a couple of tricks, detangling your hair can be a breeze.

-If you’re wondering how to detangle hair the right way, so every morning doesn’t feel like you are in a battle against you hair and you are on the loosing end, we are here to tell you it is possible to win at the hair vs. human battle.
+If you’re wondering how to detangle hair the right way, so every morning doesn’t feel like you are in a battle against your hair and are on the losing end, we are here to tell you it is possible to win at the hair vs. human struggle.
 There are ways to detangle your hair without tearing away half of your hair.
 All you need is a little perseverance and a list of our tips.

-If you belong to the chemically treated and long or fine strands hair club, you are probably aware that you are more prone to tangling, anything from an especially windy day to sleeping on un-brushed hair can lead to knotted strands that seem impossible, and often painful, to detangle.
+If you belong to the chemically treated and long or fine strands hair club, you are probably aware that you are more prone to tangling; anything from an incredibly windy day to sleeping on un-brushed hair can lead to knotted strands that seem impossible and often painful, to detangle.
 But matted hair doesn’t have to be a literal headache to deal with, especially if you’re armed with the right products and tools.
-With this guide you’ll know everything you need to know to successfully detangle your hair.
+With this guide, you’ll know everything you need to know to detangle your hair successfully.

 What Causes Hair Tangling?

-Hair that is smooth or silky (healthy hair), is not prone to tangles, however, damaged and textured hair (wavy or curly) often times gets the worst part.
+Smooth or silky (healthy hair) is not prone to tangles; however, damaged and textured hair (wavy or curly) often gets the worst part.

 Bear in mind that the following factors can contribute to hair tangling: